wizaphiri/wizaphiri/README.md

 - 👋 Hi, I’m @wizaphiri
-- 👀 I’m interested in data management
+- 👀 I’m interested in data management apps
 - 🌱 I’m currently learning alot
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 wiza.phiri19#gmail.com
+- 📫 wiza.phiri19@gmail.com

 <!---
 wizaphiri/wizaphiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.